random-entity/o_proj_swtl_ezpmmoteus/readme.md

             );
             ```
     - `void Input(std::map<CommandType, double>)`
         - You can use this method if you want to input the same command to all servos.
-Just pass a map of `icommand_type -> value` as the argument.
+Just pass a map of `command_type -> value` as the argument.
 For example if you want all servos to move to position `0.0` with velocity `1.0`, you can write as follows:
             ```c++
             servo_system.InputAll(
               {CommandType::POSITION, 0.0,